-Requiem is a unique collaboration of music, art and spoken word performance commemorating the stories of people from Great Yarmouth during WW1.
+Requiem was a unique collaboration of music, art and spoken word performance commemorating the stories of people from Great Yarmouth during WW1.

-250 young people from 15 schools will perform the work alongside the BBC Concert Orchestra.
-A touring exhibition of the research and development process of these young people will launch on 27 June 2018*, followed by the project performance at Great Yarmouth’s iconic Hippodrome Circus Theatre.
-The project is being documented by film students from East Coast College and East Norfolk Sixth Form under the guidance of the BBC Voices team; this documentary will be made available online to coincide with the touring exhibition.
-The final performance will be recorded by BBC Voices and each participant will receive a copy of the dvd.
+308 young people from 15 schools performed the work alongside the BBC Concert Orchestra.
+A touring exhibition of the research and development process of these young people also launched on 27 June 2018*, followed by the project performance at Great Yarmouth’s iconic Hippodrome Circus Theatre.
+The project was also documented by film students from East Coast College and East Norfolk Sixth Form under the guidance of the BBC Voices team.

-Co-produced by Orchestras Live and led by Creative Collisions, Requiem: An Act of Remembrance is a multi-partnership project marking the centenary of World War I, with funding from the Heritage Lottery Fund and Norfolk Music Hub, and is part of the IWM Centenary Partnership Programme.
+Co-produced by Orchestras Live and led by Creative Collisions, Requiem: An Act of Remembrance was a multi-partnership project marking the centenary of World War I, with funding from the Heritage Lottery Fund and Norfolk Music Hub, and formed part of the IWM Centenary Partnership Programme.

-Click the thumbnails below to view photos from some of the recent music, artwork and planning workshops.
+Click the thumbnails below to view photos from some of the music, artwork and planning workshops.